40-year term life insurance is now available.

 You have the option to convert your term policy into a permanent product, without the need to demonstrate insurability.

-Said differently, you will not need to participate in underwriting again.
+This means you will not need to participate in underwriting again.

 The allowed conversion period is during your initial level-premium period, up to age 70.

-5. Health Classes
+5. Multiple Health Classes are Available

 Also referred to as rate class, a wide range of health classes are available.